InvestmentSystems/function-pipe/doc/source/pipeline_intuition_tutorial.rst

    pni: pn_input (argument conventionally bound to ``fpn.PN_INPUT``)

 Up until now, the usage of ``pni`` (i.e. the argument conventionally bound to ``fpn.PN_INPUT``) has been a relatively diverse.
 This is because ``fpn.PN_INPUT`` refers to the initial input to the pipeline, and as such, can be any value.
-For these simple examples, I have been providing integers, but real-world cases typically rely on the standard ``fpn.PipeNodeInput`` class.
+For these simple examples, I have been providing integers, but real-world cases typically rely on the ``fpn.PipeNodeInput`` class.

-``fpn.PipeNodeInput`` is a subclassable object, which has the ability to store results from previous PNs, recall values from previous PNs, and share state across PNs.
+``fpn.PipeNodeInput`` is a subclassable object, which has the ability to:

+1. Store results from previous PNs
+2. Recall values from previous PNs
+3. Share state across PNs.

 Let's observe the following example, where we subclass ``fpn.PipeNodeInput`` in order to share some state accross PNs.